Warnie (miniseries)

-Warnie is an Australian television miniseries based on the life of cricketer Shane Warne.
-It aired on 25 June and concluded on 26 June 2023.
+Warnie is an Australian television miniseries based on the life of cricketer Shane Warne that aired on 25 June and concluded on 26 June 2023.
 The series depicted the career and personal challenges of the late cricketer.

 Plot

 Part 1

 The episode opens with a voiceover in which Shane Warne reflects on his rise to cricket, his scandals, and his receipt of the Queen's Birthday Honours and a state funeral.

 Shane (Alex Williams) is shown in his hotel room recovering from shoulder surgery.
 As he is not considered match fit, he is at risk of being dropped from the team, but convinces captain Steve Waugh (Tom Stokes) that he is able to play.
 Shane later reveals he played the match with an injured shoulder.

 A flashback depicts Shane's time with the St Kilda Football Club in the AFL, during which he receives a letter advising that his services are no longer required.
 He begins taking odd jobs, including delivery work.

 Shane continues playing in local competitions and later attends the State Academy, though his fitness and smoking habits prevent him from staying long.
 There he meets Terry "TJ" Jenner (Anthony Hayes), under whom he trains and learns how to bowl spin.

 Shane receives a call at home offering him the opportunity to play for Australia, which he celebrates with his family.
 After his debut, he is dropped from the team, but Jenner encourages him to train and tells him he has an opportunity he cannot waste.

 Shane meets Simone Callahan (Marny Kennedy) at a cricket event, and the two begin a relationship.
 Shane breaks team rules to see her at a hotel after being unable to bring her on the team bus.
 Simone expresses concern after her friend Julie warns her about groupies, but Simone insists that Shane is loyal.

 Shane goes to a nightclub, where he gambles and meets a bookmaker named John, who claims to have profited from Shane's performances.
 John offers him $5,000 in casino chips, which Shane declines, but later accepts $5,000 in cash to gamble.
 The media subsequently report on him smoking at the nightclub despite his earlier public commitment to a quit-smoking aid.